 The speed of scientific development within this area of science means it is especially important to keep up to date through continuing professional development (CPD).
 You can keep abreast of changes within animal nutrition by reading technical and scientific journals and subscribing to online resources such as:

-If you are an associate member of the Association for Nutrition, you should provide evidence of CPD after three to five years of receiving associate status in order to transfer your membership to full registered nutritionist status.
+If you're an associate member of the Association for Nutrition, you should provide evidence of CPD after three to five years of receiving associate status in order to transfer your membership to full registered nutritionist status.
 You should maintain a record of your CPD activities throughout your career.

-Post-PhD careers might include research on an EU-funded project, lecturing in animal nutrition, researching animal management for a feed additive company, and product management for an international breeding firm.
+Post-PhD careers might include research on a funded project, lecturing in animal nutrition, researching animal management for a feed additive company or product management for an international breeding firm.

 For experienced animal nutritionists, there may be opportunities available for working overseas, on ranches in the USA, Canada, New Zealand and Australia, or in community projects in the developing world with organisations such as Voluntary Service Overseas (VSO).